MicrosoftDocs/architecture-center/docs/vdc/networking-virtual-datacenter.md

 -   Multiple ExpressRoute circuits connected via your corporate backbone and your VDC mesh connected to the ExpressRoute circuits.
 -   Site-to-site VPN connections between your VDC hubs in each Azure region.

-Usually, virtual network peering or ExpressRoute connections are the preferred mechanism due to higher bandwidth and consistent latency when transiting through the Microsoft backbone.
+Usually, virtual network peering or ExpressRoute connections are the preferred mechanism because of higher bandwidth and consistent latency when transiting through the Microsoft backbone.

 There's no magic recipe to validate an application distributed between two or more different VDCs located in different regions.
 Customers should run network qualification tests to verify the latency and bandwidth of the connections.
 Then target whether synchronous or asynchronous data replication is appropriate and what the optimal recovery time objective (RTO) can be for your workloads.

 #### Mechanism to divert traffic between datacenters
 One effective technique to divert the traffic incoming in one datacenter to another is based on the Domain Name System (DNS).
 [Azure Traffic Manager][TM] uses the DNS mechanism to direct end-user traffic to the most appropriate public endpoint in a specific VDC.
-Through probes, Traffic Manager periodically checks the service health of public endpoints in different VDCs and, in case of failure of those endpoints, it routes automatically to the secondary VDC.
+Through probes, Traffic Manager periodically checks the service health of public endpoints in different VDCs.
+If those endpoints fail, it routes automatically to the secondary VDC.

-Traffic Manager works on Azure public endpoints and can be used, for example, to control or divert traffic to Azure VMs and Web Apps in the appropriate VDC.
+Traffic Manager works on Azure public endpoints.
+For example, it can control or divert traffic to Azure VMs and Web Apps in the appropriate VDC.
 Traffic Manager is resilient even in the face of an entire Azure region failing.
 It can control the distribution of user traffic for service endpoints in different VDCs based on several criteria.
-Examples are failure of a service in a specific VDC or selecting the VDC with the lowest network latency for the client.
+Examples are service failure in a specific VDC or selecting the VDC with the lowest network latency for the client.

 ### Conclusion
 The virtual datacenter is an approach to datacenter migration into the cloud that uses a combination of features and capabilities to create a scalable architecture in Azure.
 It maximizes cloud resource use, reduces costs, and simplifies system governance.
-The VDC concept is based on a hub-spokes topology that provides common shared services in the hub and allows specific applications or workloads in the spokes.
+The VDC concept is based on a hub-spokes topology that provides common shared services in the hub.
+It allows specific applications or workloads in the spokes.
 A VDC matches the structure of company roles, where different departments work together.
 Examples are the central IT, Azure DevOps, and operations and maintenance.
 Each department has a specific list of roles and duties.
 A VDC satisfies the requirements for a **lift and shift** migration.
 But it also provides many advantages to native cloud deployments.

 ## References
 Learn more about the following features discussed in this article: